Borderlander103/100-days-of-code/log.md

 **Thoughts:** Made some progress, but I think all the requirements to do this in an app are beyond my ability at this point.

+---

+### Day 22: October 3, 2018

+**Today's Progress:** Figured out how issues, etc, work on Github.
+Worked on some enhancements to the Higher and Lower app than what was required for the course project.

+**Thoughts:** Glad to be employing more of Github even though it is just me.
+The experience is good.